 The Finance Department oversees the fundraising operations at the DNC and is responsible for raising the funds that fuel Democratic Party activities in all 50 states.
 An intern in finance will learn the ins and outs of political fundraising.
 Interns will assist finance staff in the planning and execution of DNC fundraisers across the country.
 Typical daily intern tasks will consist of promoting upcoming events, managing donor databases, processing contributions, as well as other administrative tasks.
 However, the most rewarding part of being an intern in finance is being able to help staff local fundraising events with top Democratic leaders.

 The DNC Media Center is responsible for all of the media needs of the DNC and Democratic elected officials to help further the mission of electing Democrats from the school board to the Oval Office.
-The studio manages all video, television and other operations for media production including satellite shoots for live television, in studio shoots for members of congress, and on location shoots for the President and other members of the Executive Branch.
-Interns can expect to participate in these processes by assisting on the video shoots with members of congress, cataloging and organizing video equipment, and digitizing tapes from past election cycles for our opposition research efforts.
+The studio manages all video, television and other operations for media production including satellite shoots for live television, in studio shoots for members of congress and officers, in-studio shoots for staff and surrogate videos, and live streams.
+Interns can expect to participate in these processes by assisting on the video shoots with members of Congress and DNC officers, cataloging and organizing video equipment, and digitizing tapes from past election cycles for our opposition research efforts.

-The Chair’s Office is responsible for assisting, staffing, and prepping the Chair in all of her DNC-related responsibilities.
-Interns can expect to assist the Deputy Director and provide support for Chair’s Office to maximize the Chair’s efficiency and efficacy in leading the Democratic Party.
-Responsibilities Include, but are not limited to: preparing briefings for upcoming meetings and events, assisting with scheduling, booking travel, managing data, and providing further operational support.
+The Chair’s Office is responsible for assisting, staffing, and scheduling the Chair in all of his DNC-related responsibilities.
+Interns can expect to assist the Chief of Staff and provide support for the Chair’s Office to maximize the Chair’s efficiency and efficacy in leading the Democratic Party.
+Responsibilities include, but are not limited to: preparing briefings for upcoming meetings and events, assisting with scheduling, booking travel, managing data, and providing further operational support.